hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature_membership.html.markdown

 * `binauthz` -
   (Optional)
-  Binauthz conifguration for the cluster.
+  Binauthz configuration for the cluster.

 * `config_sync` -
   (Optional)